mohanrajsambath/exoplayer-kotlin/README.md

 Example of Exoplayer v2.11.4 in Kotlin

-This example is for HLS video
+This example is for HLS video in a recyclerview

+Added and forked from [this repo](https://github.com/mitchtabian/Video-Player-RecyclerView)

 # Project branch